kavispires/tardedivertida/ONBOARD_GAME.md

 ### Create engine

 - Create a folder with the game name under `/engine/`.
-- Create the files: `touch actions.ts constants.ts data.ts helpers.ts index.ts interfaces.ts setup.ts`
+- Create the files: `touch actions.ts constants.ts data.ts helpers.ts index.ts setup.ts types.d.ts`
 - Add `<game-name>_PHASES` in `/.../constants.ts`.
 - In `index.ts`, create a function that will output the initial state called `getInitialState`
 - In `index.ts`, create a function named `next<game-name>Phase`